 Oh, there’s one other thing worth mentioning about this ninja flick, this being how Kamui Gaiden e retained the unglamourous feel of the manga version.

-I think it’s well-known nowadays that historical ninjas were not costume-clad superheroes, but the tendency to portray them that way in mass media still dominates.
-Including in Japanese productions.
-Of course, Kamui’s supernatural abilities openly borrows from this misconception, but overall, the ugliness of a ninja’s life is effectively emphasized.
-This is one movie that encourages you to not want to be a ninja.
-Instead of the usual otherwise.
+I think it’s internationally known nowadays that historical ninjas were never costume-clad superheroes, but the tendency to portray them as superheroes in movies still dominates, including in Japanese productions.
+Of course, Kamui’s supernatural abilities still benefit from this misconception but overall, the real tragedy of a ninja’s life is not brushed aside in this story.